CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 A fully-working ecommerce storefront boilerplate built with NextJS that runs on the [headless ecommerce][8] & GraphQL based [product Information Management][9] service [Crystallize][10]. **Clone, run it up and sell!**

-> ⚠️   If you feel more comfortable with other technologies, we also have some other [open-source ecommerce storefronts][11] that could suit you.
+> ⚠️  We also have some other [open-source ecommerce storefronts][11] that could be of your interest.

 ![Website that sell plants displaying them as a grid.
 Ecommerce created with the Crystallize NextJS boilerplate and powered by our GraphQL API](https://i.imgur.com/qrY7GsR.png)

-This Next.js boilerplate is a great starting point when building [React ecommerce][11] experiences with wonderful user experiences because we focus on [frontend performance][12].
-You can have rich ecommerce content with the super structured [PIM][13] engine (_Product Information Management_) in Crystallize powering your product catalogue.
+This Next.js boilerplate is a great starting point when building [React ecommerce][11] experiences that **create wonderful user experiences because we focus on [frontend performance][12]**.
+Build **a rich ecommerce that stands out from the others with our super structured [PIM][13] engine** (_Product Information Management_) in Crystallize powering your product catalogue.

-Fast frontend performance its a key ingredient to achieve the best user-experience possible and to improve your conversion rate.
+A fast frontend performance its a key ingredient to achieve the best user-experience possible and to improve your conversion rate.
 In order to reach the maximum amount of people, we follow the [best ecommerce SEO practices][14] possible so you rank higher on search engines.

-[Rich content driven ecommerce experiences][15] builds the foundation for a [content strategy for exponential growth marketing][16].
+> [Rich content driven ecommerce experiences][15] builds the foundation for a [content strategy for exponential growth marketing][16].

-Check it out, the boilerplate is Open Source and MIT licensed.

 ## Get a quick preview